MicrosoftDocs/fabric-docs/docs/data-science/r-avocado.md

 ---
 title: Avocado price prediction
-description: This demonstration shows an end to end example of using R to analyze, visualize the avocado prices in the US and predict which city has the cheapest Avocado. ms.reviewer: sgilley
+description: End to end example of using R to analyze, visualize the avocado prices in the US and predict which city has the cheapest Avocado. ms.reviewer: sgilley
 author: ruixinxu
 ms.author: ruxu